 - Other projects on disclosure and governance as needed for the Capital Market Systems team.

-The Corporate Program engages with the 50+ members of the Ceres Company Network to help them develop sustainable business strategies that address key challenges like climate change.
+The Corporate Leadership program engages with the 50+ members of the Ceres Company Network to help them develop sustainable business strategies that address key challenges like climate change.
 Ceres focuses its engagement around four areas, as described in The 21st Century Corporation: The Ceres Roadmap for Sustainability: corporate governance, stakeholder engagement, disclosure, and sustainability performance as it relates to company operations, supply chains and products.
 The Corporate Program hopes to hire an intern who will support our corporate engagement work through:

 - Researching and analyzing the sustainability performance of a company and/or sector against The Ceres Roadmap expectations using publicly available information (primarily corporate sustainability reports).